Considering self checkout? Variety and quality are paramount

 Cold drinks: more variety

 Cold beverages constitute another 30 percent to 35 percent of unit and dollar kiosk sales.
-An operator must provide a full range of beverages, not limited as in the case of many vending sites which rely on bottler equipment.
-Moreover, research shows that consumers are interested in purchasing non-carbonated and specialty beverages at higher price points and greater profitability, instead of the standard carbonated beverages.
+The first decision an operator must make is to provide a full range of beverages, not limited as in the case of many vending sites which rely on bottler equipment.
+Moreover, preliminary research shows that consumers are interested in purchasing non-carbonated and specialty beverages at higher price points and greater profitability, instead of the standard carbonated beverages.

 Another important consideration: is it time to consider fountain beverage service at these locations?
 Those of you who have paid attention know there are some exciting fountain products that should be able to integrate with a kiosk.